aragon/osx-cli/README.md

 npm install -g @aragon/cli
 ```

-and then run commands with
+Then, you will be able to run commands using this format:

 ```bash
 aragon [command] [options]
 ```

-Or use it without installing by using npx:
+Alternatively - you can use the CLI without installing it locally in your device, by using npx:

 ```bash
 npx @aragon/cli [command] [options]